josephcotterchio/ww-music/README.md

 <strong>ww-theNational</strong>

 The app is meant for any non-hipster web dev.
 You can add in all of the products you want to buy or re-buy.
-Or just things you find later that are of interest.
+Or just things that you want to find later that are of interest.

 After a long day, it's an easy way to save your favourite, weed, wine, and music.
-What every web dev needs.
+What every web dev needs (or a combination thereof).

 <strong>Screenshot</strong>